isomerpages/imda-pixel/_documentation/Code Template.md

 Notes:
 * These ```<> </>``` are called HTML tags
 * Content is written between the opening and closing tags ```<h1>Hello World</h1>```
 * There can be multiple HTML tags within a HTML tag.
-A notable eg. is the table.
+An eg. is the table.
 * Not all HTML tags need an opening ```<>``` and corresponding closing bracket ```</>```.
 A notable eg is ```<br>```.